 If businesses pay $600 or more in compensation throughout the year to contractors, freelancers, or other nonemployees, they are required to send copies of Form 1099-NEC to the IRS and payees (before 2020, this was reported on 1099-MISC).
 Form 1099-NEC is typically issued to individuals, sole proprietors, partnerships, and LLCs treated as either sole proprietorships or partnerships.

 Form 1099-NEC is due Jan.
-31, 2024, to report 2023 calendar year payments.
+31, 2025, to report 2024 calendar year payments.
 You can print blank 1099-NEC form copies from the web or fully completed forms from your payroll software—many offer it for free.
+Download a blank form of the 1099-NEC by clicking on the button below.

 What Is a Form 1099-NEC & When Is It Due?